AmanNegi/FlutterQuoteSender/README.md

-# FlutterQuoteApp
+# FlutterQuoteSenderApp
-A Quote displaying app build using flutter.
+A Quote displaying app build using flutter which also supports in app messaging with other users.

 ## Topics Covered